 Kristi Himmelfartsdag (Ascension Day) on Thursday is a Christian holiday celebrated 40 days after the resurrection of Christ.

-Ascension these days means you should get up from your office chair and enjoy the sun.
+Ascension these days means you should get up from your office chair and enjoy the sun, or if you are a football fan you could go see the Danish cup final which is always held on this day.

 Most companies and shops also close down on Friday, because who wants to work for just one day before the weekend?